maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 SELECT
     t2.BIN,
     COUNT(t1.BIN) AS TOTAL
-FROM (
+FROM (SELECT
-SELECT
+          /**
+              Create A Bin Column
+            */
           CASE
               WHEN duration/60 BETWEEN 0 AND 5 THEN "[0-5>"
               WHEN duration/60 BETWEEN 5 AND 10 THEN "[5-10>"
               WHEN duration/60 BETWEEN 10 AND 15 THEN "[10-15>"
               WHEN duration/60 >= 15 THEN "15 or more"
               ELSE NULL END AS BIN
-FROM Sessions
-) t1
+      FROM Sessions) t1
 RIGHT JOIN(
     SELECT "[0-5>"        AS BIN
     UNION ALL